Governors' Information and Duties

 Lesley Henderson

 Lesley is a product of grammar school education and has been a proud resident of Alcester for over 20 years.
-Both of Lesley's sons attended the school, and she is passionate about the potential of the school to promote social mobility in the local community.
+Both of Lesley's sons attended the school, and she is passionate about the potential of the school to promote social mobility.

-Professionally, Lesley is a chartered accountant with extensive experience in board-level finance and change management roles within the construction and automotive sectors.
-Now retired, Lesley continues to be actively involved in local voluntary groups, is a director of the community benefit society responsible for the Alcester Food Festival and has a keen interest in fostering strong school and community partnerships.
+A retired chartered accountant with extensive experience in board-level finance and change management roles within the construction and automotive sectors, she is now actively involved in the local community and has a keen interest in fostering strong links between the school and community.
 She enjoys spending time with family, exercising a very active spaniel and gardening.

 Martin Ledgard